 How Do Clients Use Hasoffers To Process Information From Users?

 What Information Does Hasoffers Collect From Clients?

 Signing up as a Client requires setting up a HasOffers account.
 To do this, we will need contact details – including mailing and/or billing address, email address, company name, and website URL.
 Clients will also need to provide a user name and password to set up a HasOffers account.
 Please note that TUNE treats all Client contact details as confidential business information that will only be used to service Client accounts and respond to Client, Affiliate or Publisher inquiries.

 HasOffers may, to operate or enhance HasOffers’ services, provide data collected on the Platform to clients, partners, and service providers, but only with the client’s consent.
-HasOffers may provide, or enable others to collect, information for purposes of detecting and preventing malicious activity or invalid traffic.
+HasOffers may also provide, collect or enable others to collect, or share with third parties information, including Affiliate or Publisher information, for purposes of assessing, detecting and preventing malicious or unlawful activity, or invalid traffic.
 In addition, HasOffers may disclose such information in the event we reasonably suspect malicious activity or invalid traffic, or believe that we are legally required to do so.
 HasOffers may also share aggregated data derived from the Platform, including, for example, statistics about Platform activity.
 Finally, we may transfer Platform data to a successor entity in connection with a corporate merger, consolidation, sale of assets, bankruptcy, or other corporate change.